 In Summary, here's what I accomplished:

-Presented the solution to Microsoft judges, winning 1st place among partners
+Presented the prototype to Microsoft judges, winning 1st place among partners

 Reduced production harm by 83%